 big data analysis

 From championship basketball to nationally ranked programs in public affairs and healthcare, the University of Kentucky (UK) is a popular and highly respected institution of higher learning in the USA.
-Today, UK uses SAP HANA to manage the advanced analytics that help support and educate 28,000 students, and improve the efficiency of 14,000 faculty and staff members.
+Today, UK uses SAP HANA to manage the advanced analytics that help support and educate nearly 28,000 students, and improve the efficiency of 14,000 faculty and staff members.